davio606/AmazonScript/README.md

 # BestBuy Script

-Working on Best buy script to scalp for products.
+Working on Best buy script for fun to buy products.
 Currently in progress (inspired by and using code from https://github.com/nickconnors/RTX-3070-Best-Buy-Bot)